Tooth Extractions

 We offer tooth extractions in Ogden, Utah—call for an appointment today.

-When you have a tooth extracted, you develop a blood clot shortly after the surgery to begin the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+When a tooth is extracted, a blood clot develops shortly after the surgery to begin the healing process.
+If this blood clot becomes dislodged before your mouth has fully healed, it can cause pain; this is called a dry socket.

-2. Avoid smoking tobacco as fast inhalation can dislodge your blood clot and the chemicals may prevent healing or cause an infection.
+- Avoid smoking tobacco, as fast inhalation can dislodge your blood clot, and the chemicals may prevent healing or cause an infection.

-Wisdom teeth are the very last teeth to develop, and they grow in the very back of the mouth.
+Wisdom teeth are the last teeth to develop, and they grow in the back of the mouth.
 In most cases, you will start to feel these teeth emerge when you are in your late teens or early twenties.
-Almost everyone has these teeth removed since they tend to grow at a severely slanted angle and will likely bump into other teeth and cause crowding.
+Almost everyone has these teeth removed since they tend to grow at a severely slanted angle, likely bumping into other teeth and causing crowding.
 There is also very little space available for these teeth.
-Ultimately, about 85% of adults end up having their wisdom teeth removed.
+Ultimately, about 85% of adults have their wisdom teeth removed.
+Learn more about wisdom teeth removal.

 More questions?